Healthy Sweet Potato Waffles

 Why you’ll love this recipe

-- Sweet potato waffles are light and fluffy, with the flavors of sweet potato, warm cinnamon and the heartiness of oat flour.
+- These sweet potato waffles are light and fluffy, with the flavors of sweet potato, warm cinnamon and the heartiness of oat flour.

 - They’re whole grain with no refined sugar, and they’re also dairy free and naturally gluten free.